Sculpt OS version 24.10

 Sculpt is an open-source general-purpose OS.
 It combines Genode's microkernel architecture, capability-based security, sandboxed device drivers, and virtual machines in a novel operating system for commodity PC hardware and the PinePhone.
 Sculpt is used as day-to-day OS by the Genode developers.

-The administrative user interface ("Leitzentrale"): The panel at the top gives access to the live components view (shown), a file browser, and network connectivity.
-The interactive graph in the center presents the system components with their relationships and allows the user to interactively add/remove components offered by federated software providers.
+The administrative user interface ("Leitzentrale"): The panel at the top gives access to a live view of the system structure (shown), a file browser, network connectivity, power control, and system update/rollback.
+The interactive graph at the center presents the running components with their relationships and allows the user to interactively add/remove components offered by Genode Labs and federated software providers.

 Instructions